raward4/Stomp-an-Ant/README.md

 This game is based on the arcade classic 'Whac-a-mole'.
 Originally named "Mole Buster" in Japan during the late '70s, this game gained popularity at carinvals in the West by 1980.
 Why moles?
 Idk.

 How to play:
+Stop the ants from ruining your picnic by...
-1. Click "begin game" to start the timer.
+1. Clicking the 'start' button to begin the timer.
-2. Whack as many ants as you can before the timer ends.
+2. Whacking as many ants as you can before the timer ends by clicking on the image before it disappears.
-3. Play again and try and beat your score!
+3. Playing again - try and beat your score!

 Link below displays original mark-ups for project and initial project creation ideas. trello link: https://trello.com/b/eJg1NN9Z/whac-a-mole-game-unit-1-project